gocode22/Vaitheeswaran_Sundararaj_teladoc_challenge/README.md

 a.	mvn compile
 b.	mvn test

 Note: Your machine should have Java and Maven installed.
+Incase if you are unable to run the test cases at pom.xml level due dependencies errors, try running it directly from the test folder ‘/src/test/java’ by right clicking and choosing the option ‘Run As – TestNg Test’.

-Test data is passed on From Excel file
+**Test data is passed on From Excel file